Teknomancer/nopf/README.md

 Oct :    000007020 (U32)        00000000000007020 (U64)  07020 (N)
 Bin : 1110 0001 0000 (12)
 ```
+## Downloads
+Download the Windows binary from [here](https://sites.google.com/site/appnopf/downloads).

+For all other platforms, you will need to compile the sources.

 ## Compiling on GNU/Linux, Solaris, MacOS
 Execute `make` on the directory with Makefile.